 The CDBG-DR program is considered a "gap" funding source, and is intended to help meet recovery needs not covered by other public and private funding sources.
 While recovery efforts have continued without interruption since May 17, 2021, many impacts remain unaddressed due to several primary factors.
 These factors include the profound extent and diversity of the damages to housing, infrastructure, and the economy; the unique conditions and vulnerabilities of Lake Charles' residents and businesses; and the limitations of available funding assistance.
-The unmet needs assessment provides the City with essential information, helping it to better understand the most impacted areas and populations, and guiding its development of the most effective recovery programs and priorities.
+The unmet needs assessment described in more detail in Section 2.0 provides greater detail for how the City assessed information, to support the Table 1 allocation to the most impacted areas and populations.
+Program descriptions guiding its selection and development of the most effective recovery programs and priorities follows in Section 4.0.